annah995/odin-recipes/README.md

 # odin-recipes
-Recipes.

-Recipes is a basic HTML web page, demonstrating some of the acquired HTML skills.
+Recipes are basic HTML web pages, demonstrating some of the acquired HTML skills.